Concordium/concordium-web3id/test-tools/issuer-front-end/README.md

 -   Run `yarn install` in this folder.

-These extra install steps are needed because some packages have to be built from the submodule link.

 To start the front end locally, do the following:

 -   Set the environment variable `BACKEND_API` to the address where the backend is started, e.g., `http://localhost:3000`